 Impact on a Company

-The market place is centered around speed and efficiency to a greater extent than it was five or ten years ago.
-With each passing year, companies are expected to produce results at a rapid rate, whether it is for clients or consumers.
+The market place is centered around speed and efficiency to a greater extent than it was ten, five, or even one year ago.
+With each passing year, companies are expected to produce results at a rapid rate, for both clients or consumers.
 That is where just-in-time learning can help companies ensure their employees are keeping up with these demands.

-With just-in-time learning, workers are more accurate, their reports and answers are more detailed, and they can learn on the go.
-Accuracy comes from the ability to cross-check facts with a few clicks, while the depth arrives thanks to the ability to access research papers and online courses with ease.
+With just-in-time learning, workers are more accurate, retention increases, and they can learn where they work, meaning no more back offices and long days of videos.
+Accuracy comes from the ability to cross-check facts with a few clicks, while product retention arrives thanks to the ability to access company documents and eLearning courses with ease.

 Learning is Faster and More Effective

-Most people learn at a much more efficient pace when it is required for their job.
+Most people learn at a much more efficient pace when it is required for advancement in their career.
 That is why most professionals would tell you they do the bulk of their learning when at work.
-There is no option for someone to learn about a topic, if they are being asked to submit a report on it within a few days.
+However, to make training most effective, it should come at specific points in a career path, not only when HR has a new initiative.

 The field in question does not matter.
-Whether it is a lawyer who must familiarize themselves with a type of case, or a first responder who needs adequate details about the disaster they are driving into, just-in-time learning allows for faster learning and better retention of information.
+Whether it is a lawyer who must familiarize themselves with a type of case or a retail associate learning how to upsell a new product, just-in-time learning allows for faster learning, better retention of employees and the information learn about.